alexdishong-enhanceit/Enhance-Deeper-Dream/README.md

 ### regression.py

-This library contains activation functions, loss functions, performance metrics, a preprocessing/normalization function that are called by logistic regression and linear regression classes.
+This library contains activation functions, loss functions, performance metrics, and a preprocessing/normalization function that are called by logistic regression and linear regression classes.